mindis/Accenture/cap/adfforeach.md

-# Aure Data Factory For Each
+# Azure Data Factory For Each

 ## Use Case

+To load data sql tables as parameter.
+Pass that parameters into Copy pipeline and also pass as parameters into data flow to use the value.

 ## Pre-requistie